Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Leaving IsraelIsraeli citizens and residents are banned from leaving Israel to a country on the red list

-Isolation for Non Israeli Confirmed COVID-19 CasesWhat cases must go into isolation and for how long?
+Isolation for Non-Israeli Confirmed COVID-19 CasesWhat cases must go into isolation and for how long?
 Information on isolation upon arrival in Israel

 • Are COVID-19 tests required before arrival

-• Completing forms
+• Complete required forms

-• Isolation requirement
+• Isolation requirements

 - COVID-19 testing before leaving Israel:

+If, according to the policy of the destination country, you must take a COVID-19 test before your arrival at the destination, you can make an appointment in one of the hospitals providing private COVID-19 testing, or in any other approved facility that provides testing for leaving the country.
 Note that the result document is in English, and that your full name, as printed on the passport, and passport number appear in English.

 - Make sure that you are allowed to leave Israel:

-• Confirmed COVID-19 cases or individuals who are required to stay in isolation at the time of arrival at the airport, the seaport or land border crossing - will not be allowed to leave Israel and will be subject to penalty according to law.
+• Confirmed COVID-19 cases or individuals who are required to stay in isolation at the time of arrival at the airport, the sea or land border crossing - will not be allowed to leave Israel and will be subject to penalty according to law.